-For a description of certain legal and regulatory proceedings affecting CenterPoint Energy, please read Note 13(b) to our Interim Condensed Financial Statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Future Sources and Uses of Cash" and "- Regulatory Matters," each of which is incorporated herein by reference.
+For a description of certain legal and regulatory proceedings affecting us, please read Note 12(b) to our Interim Condensed Financial Statements, each of which is incorporated herein by reference.
 See also "Business - Regulation" and "- Environmental Matters" in Item 1 and "Legal Proceedings" in Item 3 of our 2016 Form 10-K.